kyphan38/web/assets/docs/study/soft skills/02-ipl.md

 Trust is the foundation for effective collaboration, especially in environments where rapid decision-making and flexibility are required.
 Psychological safety allows team members to express ideas and concerns without fear of negative consequences, leading to more innovative and creative problem-solving

-Trust isn't just a value or buzzword; it's the foundation of high-performing teams
+Trust isn't just a value or buzzword, it's the foundation of high-performing teams

 Pillars of trust and safety